MVukanichh/MVsFirefoxEnhanced/.github/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-MVukanichh's FirefoxEnhanced (later in the text just FirefoxEnhanced) is a project made to improve Firefox.
+MVukanichh's Firefox Enhanced (hereinafter referred to as "Firefox Enhanced") is a project made to improve Firefox.
 It includes ``user.JS`` file which tweaks Firefox, improving it's speed, smoothness and security, while not compromising usability in any way.
 It also includes ``userchrome.css`` file which improves Firefox's user interface, while staying true to Firefox looks.

-To accomplish this, FirefoxEnhanced uses Yokoffing's BetterFox ``user.JS``'s files and black7375's Lepton.
+To accomplish this, Firefox Enhanced uses Yokoffing's BetterFox ``user.JS``'s files and black7375's Lepton.

-Note that, as of now, FirefoxEnhanced is only tested on Windows 10/11, and the usability on anything but is not guaranteed.
-Testing is appreciated, and if any issues are found, open an issue, and them will be fixed in the later revisions of FirefoxEnhanced.

 ---

 <!-- GETTING STARTED -->
 ## Getting Started

-While FirefoxEnhanced is a mouse-drag improvement, it is also customizable.
-It includes comments from both black7375's Lepton and Yokoffing's BetterFox, so that, if necessary, user can make changes according to personal preferences.
+While Firefox Enhanced has a mouse-drag installation, it is also customizable.
+It includes comments from both black7375's Lepton and Yokoffing's BetterFox, so that, if necessary, changes can be made according to personal preferences.

 ### Prerequisites

-In order for FirefoxEnhanced to be installed, next software is needed:
+To install Firefox Enhanced, you must ensure you have following software installed:

 * Up-to-date Firefox Nightly (v117+)
-  - black7375's Lepton supports pre-v117 versions but FirefoxEnhanced will not have a version that includes files that support those versions; therefore, only versions supportable are v117 and higher.
+  - black7375's Lepton supports pre-v117 versions but Firefox Enhanced will not have a version that includes files that support those versions; therefore, only versions supportable are v117 and higher.
 * Notepad++
   - Notepad++ is used to customize ``user.JS`` to suit user's preferences.
 It is not necessary to have and use, but is recommended.

 ### Installation

-It is recommended to have freshly installed and up-to-date Firefox Nightly installation, but FirefoxEnhanced can also be used on an already installed Firefox Nightly instance.
+It is recommended to have freshly installed and up-to-date Firefox Nightly installation, but Firefox Enhanced can also be used on an already installed Firefox Nightly instance.

-In order to install FirefoxEnhanced, next steps must be followed:
+In order to install Firefox Enhanced, next steps must be followed:

  1. Open Firefox Nightly
  2. In the URL Bar, type ``about:profiles``

-Note that you must decide whenever you want a profile without FirefoxEnhanced and a profile with FirefoxEnhanced that you can switch to and from:
+Note that you must decide whenever you want a profile without Firefox Enhanced and a profile with Firefox Enhanced that you can switch to and from:

-**I.** If you wish to have only one profile that will use FirefoxEnhanced, you should do the following:
+**I.** If you wish to have only one profile that will use Firefox Enhanced, you should do the following:

 * Click on ``Open Folder`` next to Root Directory
 * Turn off Firefox Nightly
 * Delete everything from inside the folder
 * Continue with the guide

-**II.** If you wish to have two separate profiles, one with and one without FirefoxEnhanced, you should do the following:
+**II.** If you wish to have two separate profiles, one with and one without Firefox Enhanced, you should do the following:

 * Click on ``Create New Folder``
 * Click ``Next``
-* Choose a name for your Profile in order to distinguish between FirefoxEnhanced Profile and the one without
+* Choose a name for your Profile in order to distinguish between Firefox Enhanced Profile and the one without
 * Click ``Next``
-* Click on ``Set as Default Profile`` if you wish to have FirefoxEnhanced Profile as your Default Profile
+* Click on ``Set as Default Profile`` if you wish to have Firefox Enhanced Profile as your Default Profile
 * Click on ``Open Folder`` next to Root Directory of newly made Profile
 * Turn off Firefox Nightly
 * Continue with the guide

- 3. Open ``FirefoxEnhanced-vX.X.X.7z`` file
+ 3. Open ``Firefox-Enhanced-vX.X.X.7z`` file
  4. Move everything to the Profile Folder that was opened before
  5. Launch Firefox Nightly

-If first option, only one profile used, was chosen, FirefoxEnhanced instance will open and you'll be free to use it as it is.
+If first option, only one profile used, was chosen, Firefox Enhanced instance will open and you'll be free to use it as it is.

-If second option, two different profiles, was chosen, FirefoxEnhanced instance *might* open, depending on whenever you chose to set it as a Default Profile.
+If second option, two different profiles, was chosen, Firefox Enhanced instance *might* open, depending on whenever you chose to set it as a Default Profile.
 If you did not put it as a default profile, you should do next to launch it:

 * Open Firefox Nightly
 * In the URL Bar, type ``about:profiles``
-* Locate Profile that contains FirefoxEnhanced
+* Locate Profile that contains Firefox Enhanced
 * Press ``Launch Profile in new browser`` below it

 It is also possible to launch a specific profile by making a Firefox Nightly shortcut.
 In order to do so, follow next steps: